-Our primary intent for RE is that the children from our school are able to explore, be curious, question and gain further knowledge of their own beliefs, values and traditions.
-They are also able to learn about those of others in meaningful and engaging ways.
+At Charlton Manor our main RE intent is that the children of our school are able to explore, be curious and gain knowledge of their own and others beliefs, values and traditions and those of others, in meaningful and engaging ways.

-Through RE, the British Values of individual liberty and mutual respect and tolerance of those with different faiths and beliefs are taught and promoted.
-By the end of KS2, the children that leave us will be able to appreciate and celebrate the diverse community they live in as well understand the principles of different faiths.
+Through RE, the British Values of individual liberty and mutual respect and acceptance of those with different faiths and beliefs are taught and promoted.
+By the end of KS2 the children that leave us be able to appreciate and celebrate the diverse community they live in.

 'RE helps us with thinking and knowing how other people’s religions work and worship.'
 (Year 1)